Ruhul Amin (Bangladeshi film director)

 Ruhul Amin (14 March 1940 – 7 January 2013) was a Bangladeshi film director.

 Biography

 Amin was born on 14 March 1940 in Dhaka.
 His ancestors' home is situated at Pubail in Gazipur, Uttar Pradesh, India.

-Amin's first direction, Nijere Haraye Khuji was released in 1972.
-He also directed films like Gangchil and Beiman which were selected for preservation in Bangladesh Film Archive.
+The first film Amin directed, Nijere Haraye Khuji, was released in 1972.
+He also directed films like Gangchil and Beiman, which were selected for preservation in the Bangladesh Film Archive.

 Amin died in his own house in Moinartek, Dhaka on 7 January 2013 at the age of 72.